Career Discovery Week

 NYSE – Students toured the historic stock exchange and presented mock company pitches.

-PwC – The PwC team gave a creative computing and technology demonstration followed by a career readiness workshop, panel and hands-on activity requiring collaboration and team work.
+PwC – Students attended a creative computing and technology demonstration followed by a career readiness workshop, panel, and hands-on activity requiring collaboration and teamwork.

 The Howard Hughes Corporation – Students visited the brand-new Tin Building & Pier, and worked on a “build your own city” project.

-Tishman Speyer – Students got a behind the scenes tour of Rockefeller Center and Radio Park, learned best practices for interviewing, and heard from employees with diverse career pathways during a panel and Q&A.
+Tishman Speyer – Students got a behind the scenes tour of Rockefeller Center and Radio Park, learned best practices for interviewing, and heard from employees with a range of career pathways during a panel and Q&A.

 Accenture